bdunlay/blog-source/content/career/interview-questions.md

 ### Company 8 (...)

 * Given an array and a range, count the errors in the array.
 Errors are defined as follows: a value is missing, duplicated, or out of range.
 After finding a solution, there is a design change: Return a list of all the errors instead of the count.
+* Implement a program to parse SVG data paths from stdin, one path per line.
+Assume that inputs are one shape per line, each shape is a polygon, each shape is closed (implicitly or explicitly), and that no path elements will intersect.
+Ignore comments (prefixed with #) and whitespace.